Alex-deMagalhaes/RL_Plasma_Control_TORAX/README.md

 ---

 ### 3. **Electron Cyclotron Resonance Heating (ECRH)**
-Microwave heating mechanism used for precise electron heating and stability control.
+This is a microwave heating mechanism used for precise electron heating and stability control.

 - **Control:**
   - Total ECRH power